Link to Windows

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: The calling feature relies on Bluetooth stability, which can occasionally lead to pairing issues or audio latency in crowded wireless environments.
+• ❌ The Bad: Call functionality is dependent on Bluetooth stability, which can occasionally lead to audio hand-off latency or connection drops.

 🛠️ Room for Improvement